typesense/typesense-rails/README.md

 5. Create a new Pull Request

 Please make sure to update tests as appropriate and follow the existing coding style.

+### Releasing

+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## License